RobinWijnant/docker-lamp-stack/www/localhost/README.md

 docker-compose up -d
 ```

-**Note:** Warnings that occur during the docker build are related to the image, not to this dev stack.
+**Note:** Warnings that occur during the docker build are related to the image, not to this lamp stack.

 ## Usage